CSCI 250 Intro to Computer Graphics Syllabus

 Late assignment & makeup policy:

-Assignments are expected to be turned in by midnight on the day they are due, and exams are to be taken on the announced date.
+Assignments are expected to be turned in by the end of class on the day they are due, and exams are to be taken on the announced date.
 Emergencies do arise, however, and sometimes this is not possible.
 If you find that you will have to miss an exam or turn in an assignment late, please let me know as soon as possible (preferably before the due date).
 Allowances will be made for school approved excuses, such as illnesses, family emergencies, official school trips, etc. Otherwise, a late penalty will be assessed on assignments turned in after the due date, and makeup exams will be at the discretion of the instructor.
-The late penalty for assignments will be 3n-1, where n is the number of days the assignment is late (weekends count as a single day).
-Any assignment turned in more than a week late will be recorded as a zero grade.
+The late penalty for assignments will be 50% for the first week after the assignment is due.
+Any assignment turned in more than one week late will be recorded as a zero grade.
+NO work will be accepted after the last day of class!!!

 Additional unique aspects of course: